 The ability to grow lettuce indoors in water is a fantastic activity for the whole family!
 It provides a sense of achievement when using leftover lettuce crowns and roots in a jar of water to extend the plant’s life.
-Another alternative for growing salad leaves is to plant the seed in a hydroponic system or use seed pods in an AeroGarden unit.
+However, the best way to growing lettuce indoors in water is to plant the seed in a hydroponic system or use seed pods in an AeroGarden unit.

 As I was growing up, Mum used to keep the lettuce crowns for me to grow in water.
 Lettuces in those days were not the fancy type we get in today’s market.
 It was just standard lettuce purchased at the markets, and some used to have roots still attached that were not cut off.